SERVICES

 There is a special policy covering all tenant improvements in the UEL.

 The policy specifies the documents and certifications that tenants must submit at the time of a Building Permit Application.
-The Tenant Improvement Requirements and Application Package (PDF, 463KB) are available online or can be obtained from the UEL Administration Office.
+The Tenant Improvement Requirements and Application Package are available online or can be obtained from the UEL Administration Office.